microsoft/surface-duo-app-samples/Widget/README.md

 ---
 page_type: sample
-name: Surface Duo - Widget
+name: "Surface Duo - Widget"
 description: "Widget example pulling RSS data from the Surface Duo blog or other sources."
 languages:
 - kotlin
 products:
 - surface-duo
-urlFragment: Widget
+urlFragment: widget
 ---

 # Widget

-This repo contains the samples for Surface Duo
+This sample contains a Kotlin application designed for Surface Duo.
+The application provide a widget that can be added to the Android home screen, presenting a list of blog posts.
+Tapping a blog post entry opens it in the web browser.

 ## Get Started